junglesta/wherenodoctor/_posts/2016-01-01-30-who-is-the-village-health-worker.md

 Before you ask people to make latrines, be sure your own family has one.

-Also, if you help organize a work group—for example, to dig a common garbage hole—be sure you work and sweat as hard as everyone else.
+Also, if you help organize a work group, for example, to dig a common garbage hole, be sure you work and sweat as hard as everyone else.

 _PRACTICE WHAT YOU TEACH.
 (Or who will listen to you?)_